A reference guide to Hungarian grammar, designed with English-speakers in mind

 Some examples of less obvious indirect objects, where a "to" or "for" might sound unnatural in English:

-• a magyar lány nekem tetszik I like the Hungarian girl.
+• a magyar lány tetszik nekem I like the Hungarian girl.
 Literally, "the Hungarian girl pleases me" or "The Hungarian girl is pleasing to me".

-• a magyar lányok nekem tetszenek I like Hungarian girls.
+• a magyar lányok tetszenek nekem I like Hungarian girls.
 Plural of the above.
 Literally, "Hungarian girls please me" or "Hungarian girls are pleasing to me".

 • segítesz apunak? do you help (to) Dad?